 Other interesting facts include:

-- More than half have used them to purchase goods and services online
+- More than half of respondents have used cryptocurrency to purchase goods and services online

-- 46 percent had used cryptocurrency to purchase goods or services related to gaming, 35 percent had purchased gift cards and 16 percent had purchased food
+- 46 percent have used cryptocurrency to purchase goods or services related to gaming, 35 percent have purchased gift cards, and 16 percent have purchased food

 - Surprisingly, Red (53 percent), Blue (61 percent) and swing states (57 percent) all felt tepid in their belief of the U.S. government’s ethicality